hbolzan/reagent-metaforms/README.md

 ## Reagent with shadow-cljs

+Instead of using the standard Reagent with Figwheel, I decided to use Shadow CLJS that offers many advantages.
 This is a minimal setup for using Reagent with shadow-cljs.
 It supports production builds and live-reloading.

-## Getting started
+### Getting started

 Run `yarn` to download dependencies.